-$\hfill\square$ Request change from part-time to full-time coursework.
+□ Request change from part-time to full-time coursework.

 Policy: A nursing student wishing to move to the full-time nursing courses must make this request in writing to the Program Director by 4pm on Friday of week 8 of the semester by completing this form.
-If in the future the student wishes to return to part-time coursework, the student must make a NEW request to the Program Director by completing this form again.
+If the student wishes to return to part-time coursework, they must make a NEW request to the Program Director by completing this form again.
 The student may not register for full-time coursework until permission to do so has been given and is on a space available basis.

-By signing, I certify that all of the above information and statements are true to the best of my knowledge.
+By signing, I certify that all the above information and statements are true to my knowledge.
 I understand that: submission of this form is a formal request to change from program track and submission of this form does not guarantee track change approval from the Program Director.